 (6) Perform such other duties and obligations as are set forth in this Agreement.

 (c) It is expressly understood and agreed between the Parties that this Agreement is entered into for the purpose of engaging EPMI to market Products to third parties.
 The Parties agree that Frontera shall sell Products to EPMI: (i) under Back-to-Back Transactions to fulfill Transactions with third parties that EPMI has entered into as a result of its marketing activities on behalf of Frontera, or (ii) under EPMI Transactions (which Frontera may, from time to time, agree to enter into with EPMI).
-The actual sale of such Products by Frontera to EPMI shall be made under and governed by the MPPSA entered into between the Parties.
+The actual purchase and sale of such Products by and between Frontera and EPMI shall be made under and governed by the MPPSA entered into between the Parties.
 It is currently anticipated by the Parties that the MPPSA will only be used for (i) Back-to-Back Transactions as permitted under the Trading and Risk Policy, (ii) EPMI Transactions or (iii) any purchases of replacement Products in connection with any Transactions or Existing Transactions.
 Any Structured Transaction for the sale of Products shall be evidenced by and governed by a specific, separate agreement to be entered into directly by Frontera.

 DELIVERY OF AVAILABLE ENERGY, CAPACITY AND ANCILLARY SERVICES